Raynham Hall: Paintings

-In spite of a series of 20th-century sales, many fine portraits still adorn Kent's splendid rooms at Raynham.
-Hanging beside his lovely black and white marble chimney-piece in the Princess' Room is a painting which is believed to be a preliminary sketch for the famous van Dyck portrait "Children of Charles I." Until 1904, there were many more paintings at Raynham, including several fine family portraits by Kneller and Reynolds.
+In spite of a series of 20th-century sales, many portraits still adorn Kent's rooms at Raynham.
+Hanging beside his black and white marble chimney-piece in the Princess' Room is a painting which is believed to be a preliminary sketch for the famous van Dyck portrait "Children of Charles I." Until 1904, there were many more paintings at Raynham, including several family portraits by Kneller and Reynolds.
 The most famous and valuable was "Belisarius" by Salvator Rosa, which was presented to the 2nd Viscount Townshend by King Frederick William I of Prussia.
 This was valued at £5,000 in 1804, but was disposed of a hundred years later for £273.

-Charles Townshend, 8th Marquess Townshend, is the present owner of the Hall.
+Thomas Townshend, 9th Marquess Townshend, is the present owner of the Hall.